LarsNorlander/dev-diary/swift.md

 ### 9:41 AM

 Today I got to work on the location library of iOS.
 This allowed me to add location data to Selfiegram's images and show a map.
 The map could be tapped and will open the Maps app to show you the general area where a selfie has been taken.

+## September 1, 2018

+### 10:33 PM

+This time added a simple settings page to the Selfiegram app and added the ability to toggle on and off the ability to add location to selfies.

+At this point, I think I've learned enough Swift to take on "Classic Computer Science Problems in Swift".
+And so with that, it time to close Learning Swift.